Killa Abdullah District

 Kila Abdullah was separated from Pishin District and made a new district in June 1993.

-The district is located within the heartland of the many tribes consisting mainly of Tareen and Achakzai (Bor Tareen) Pashtuns and other minorities; Kakar, Syed etc.
+The district is located within the heartland of the many tribes consisting mainly of Tareen, Kakar and Achakzai (Bor Tareen) Pashtuns and other smaller tribes, such as Syed, etc.

 Topography

 Kila Abdullah district lies between 30–04' to 31–17' North Longitude in the foothills of the Shela Bagh Mountain range.
 It is bordered by Pishin District in the east, Quetta District in the South and by Afghanistan in the west.
 The geographical area of the district is 5,264 km2.
 It is composed of two sub-divisions; Gulistan and Chaman.
 The general character of the district is mountainous.
 Its northern area is covered by the Toba Plateau.
 The hill ranges are fairly uniform in character.
 They consist of long central ridges with numerous spurs.
 These spurs vary in elevation from 1,500 to 3,300 metres.

 Soil

 Kila Abdullah is a small valley bordered by mountains.
 The valley floor is covered with unconsolidated alluvial sediments that are mostly composed of clay, silt, silty clay and clayey silt.
 All these sediments were deposited in the valley by the seasonal streams that flow across the valley (generally north to south).
 The soil is of loamy nature in the Gulistan area, while the soil of Tehsil Chaman is sandy clay—gravel (admixture).
 The sandy fraction increases towards the mountain ranges.
 The scarcity of water in the area and the semi-desert climatic conditions have limited trees and shrubs to grow.